-How Much Does it Cost to have a Wooden Picket Fence Installed?
+How Much Does a Wooden Picket Fence Cost?

 Overview of Wood Picket Fences

 Picket fences have been a tradition since Colonial America, and their quaint good looks give any property a homey feel.
 They are useful for outlining property boundaries and children’s play areas, and they’ll keep dogs in the yard, but aren’t usually up the task as security fences.

 You’ve got three initial options when it comes to installing a picket fence and estimating the cost.

 - Build the fence from posts, pre-built panels and accessories.

 - Build a custom fence yourself from posts, caps, pickets, rails and hardware.

 - Hire a fence company to install a fence with pre-built panels or to build and install a custom fence.